kvs-coder/HealthKitReporter/README.md

 Create a <i>HealthKitReporter</i> instance.

-Authorize deisred types to read/write, like step count and sleep analysis.
+Authorize desired types to read/write, like step count and sleep analysis.

 You might create an App which will be called every time by HealthKit, and receive notifications, that some data was changed in HealthKit depending on frequency.
 But keep in mind that sometimes the desired frequency you set cannot be fulfilled by HealthKit.